 The name of the village was even used in the Polish version of the game.
 It is Lindenvale.
 However, the name is maybe the only similarity between them.
 Lindenvale is placed in post-war Velen, almost deserted and in trouble.
 And looks nothing like a fairy-tale Zalipie in Poland.

 Comaprison of the picture of real life Zalipie’s folk house (c) Konrad Dudek, source: http://www.mojamalopolska.pl/kultura-folklor/zalipie-zagroda-felicji-curylowej-dom-malarek/.
 And a screen from CD Projekt RED “The Witcher 3”

 In the game, villages with whitend walls and folk ornaments were located near Novigrad.
 A good example are suburbs south from Portside and Glory Gates, were you can complete the task “White Lady”.
 The style of ornaments are a little bit different than these in Polish Zalipie.
 They are probably based on traditional folk pattern from Łowicz (a town in Mazovia famous for craftswork).
 The most characteristic element of the Łowicz pattern is a colorful rooster.

 As we can learn from Michał Stec from CD Projekt RED, the Witcher’s No Man’s Land – Velen – was based on the landscape Mazury.
-I would say they add there a bit of Mazovia, with its sandy riverbanks and swamps.
+I would say they add there a bit of Mazovia, with its sandy riverbanks, swamps and… gallows trees.